siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/3_First_Git_Commands.md

 ```
 With this command the word "master" in the Git code, it is being  replaced by the word "master" as the GitHub uses it.
 So there is an alighment for the main branch between Git and GitHub

- For existing repositories or if your git version is lower tha 2.28, you can create the master branch normally and then re-name it with:
+ For existing repositories or if your git version is lower than 2.28, you can create the master branch normally and then re-name it with:

  ```bash
 git branch -m master main